 Pick the tools that are strong enough for the job at hand.
 If you are using your cleaning cloth and you are not making much progress, jump up to a different cleaning cloth.
 Do not waste time by continuing to try something that is not working well.
 Cut your losses.
 That will save you from wasting time.

-If you already have a proven technique in cleaning, you can use that, again and again, to speed up the process in an effective way.
+If you already have a proven technique in office cleaning training, you can use that, again and again, to speed up the process in an effective way.

 Everything falls into place if you do.
 If you are cleaning, just clean.